Home Resources Bio

 What's the difference between ID and CLASS?

-– The CLASS attribute may be used repeatedly within copy.
+– The CLASS attribute may be used repeatedly for any number of elements.